 The desire to prove yourself.
 Everyone wants to look good.
-You want your friends to like you and your boss to respect you, right?
+You want your friends to like you and your manager to respect you, right?
 This is usually a good thing, but sometimes the need for approval or the desire to help out can lead to unethical behavior.

-For example, imagine that you just started a new job and you really want to impress your boss.
+For example, imagine that you just started a new job and you really want to impress your manager.
 However, you're having difficulty getting your work done on time.
-When your boss asks if you've finished your latest project, you might think about lying to her and telling her that you're finished.
-You know that this is dishonest, but you may also think that you need to perform well

-Principles if you want your boss to be impressed. of Ethics Lying to your boss may temporarily Transparency impress her, but you certainly aren't being transparent, or communicating openly.
+When your manager asks if you've finished your latest project, you might think about lying and telling them that you're finished.
+You know that this is dishonest, but you may also think that you need to perform well if you want your manager to be impressed.
+Lying to your manager may temporarily impress them, but you certainly aren't being transparent, or communicating openly.